floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 After the plugin has been installed, Dashboards/Kibana will run the optimization process.
 Depending on your system, this might take a couple of minutes.
 This is a Dashboards/Kibana internal process required for each installed plugin and cannot be skipped.

-The [optimization process is shaky](https://github.com/elastic/kibana/issues/19678){:target="_blank"} and problems are typically not related to Search Guard.

-Most issues can be resolved by giving the process more memory by setting `NODE_OPTIONS="--max-old-space-size=8192"`.

 ## Configuring the Dashboards/Kibana server user

 For management calls to OpenSearch/Elasticsearch, such as setting the index pattern, saving and retrieving visualizations and dashboards, etc., Dashboards/Kibana uses a service user, called the **Dashboards/Kibana server user**.